Written by Anastasia Troshkova | February 15, 2022

 Trade marks are territorial in nature, therefore you need to register a trade mark in each country where you would like to protect it.
 For most UK businesses, protecting your trade mark in the UK is a good starting point initially.
 Still, if you’re considering (or are already) expanding internationally then you’ll want to register your marks abroad too.

 Before starting to use a brand name or applying to register it as a trade mark, it is important to conduct clearance searches to ensure the name (or even a confusingly similar name) is not already in use, or someone else has the registration.
-This will allow you to avoid problems in the future in the form of a cease and desist letter or an opposition to your trade mark application, which could force you to re-brand and pay compensation to the trade mark owner.
+This will allow you to avoid problems in the future in the form of a cease and desist letter or opposition to your trade mark application, which could force you to re-brand and pay compensation to the trade mark owner.

 Once you successfully register a trade mark with the Intellectual Property Office, you will get a monopoly right to use the mark in relation to the goods and services for which is it registered.

 This means that you will be able to stop third parties from using your mark in specific circumstances.
 Namely, if another individual or company infringes your trade mark.
-There are several types of trade mark infringement, which includes third party’s use in the course of trade of:
+There are several types of trade mark infringement, which include third party’s use in the course of trade of:

 Apart from stopping infringement, there are other reasons why it is worth registering.
 For example, a trade mark is a valuable intellectual property right that has the potential to add value to your business.
 You can sell it (assigned), license it, or use it as security.

-If you would like to register a trade mark, we have a team of expert lawyers on hand to assist with every aspect of your brand protection so just get in touch to book a free consultation meeting.
+If you would like to register a trade mark, we have a team of expert lawyers on hand to assist with every aspect of your brand protection, so just get in touch to book a free consultation meeting.

 We’ll start with a no obligation chat where we’ll get to know you and understand your current challenges.